 - Scheduled activities will give the child something to look forward to

 When you establish a routine, the child knows what to expect.
 If the consistent rule is to have only one hour of tv watching then the child will not regularly push the boundaries and ask for more.
 If you always have quiet/nap time after lunch, the protests become rare.
 The child gets used to how things are if you are consistent.

 Sometimes it’s hard as the babysitter to not cave in and give the child whatever they want.
 Short-term benefits do not outweigh long-term rewards.
 The child will quickly learn that your no doesn’t always mean no. You’re in for some serious power struggles if you’re not consistent.

-The kid will be excited about what’s to come.
-Or if you use a form of punishment for bad behavior, you could also remind him that if a certain behavior doesn’t stop, he will not get to go to the park this afternoon.
+The children will be excited about what’s to come.
+Or if you use a form of consequence for negative behavior, you could also remind him that if a certain behavior doesn’t stop, he will not get to go to the park this afternoon.